Battle of the Architectural Jargons: Difference Between Millwork and Casework

 - Massive customization options

 - Bold and Beautiful: The aesthetic appeal of made to order millwork is hard to miss!
 Since millwork is built with customer-specific requirements, it adds a personal touch to the interiors of your building.
-You can get custom wood paneling drafting done and custom cabinet drafting is done to create beautiful wood pieces with intricate designs to accentuate your house interiors and exteriors.
+You can get custom wood panel drafting and custom cabinet drafting to create beautiful wood pieces with intricate designs to accentuate your house interiors and exteriors.

-- Quality to your taste With casework, you do not get to choose the kind of wood you want or the kind of texture and finish you want your furnishings to have.
+- Quality to your taste With casework, you do not get to choose the kind of wood or texture and finish you want your furnishings to have.
 This is addressed with custom millwork.
-You can work with millwork drafting company to explain what you want in the finished product, the way you want it and how you want it to look.
-Then you can provide these shop drawings to the millwork installation company of your choice.
-The quality control is in your hands.
+With millwork drafting company, you get what you want in the finished product.
+It’s up to you how you want it to look and you can provide these shop drawings to the millwork installation company of your choice.
+This brings the quality control in your hands.
 You can tweak it the way you feel is best suited to your taste!

 With modular casework: